‘General Hospital’ Weekly Spoilers: Michael & Sasha Sizzle, Stella May Be Hiding A Shocker, & Ryan Taunts Ava

 The week of July 29 is shaping up to be a wild one on General Hospital.
 Spoilers from a new sneak peek suggest that there will be sizzling-hot romantic moments playing out for one pair, an intense confrontation for a former couple, and a potentially stunning development for a Port Charles family.

-The show shared a new weekly preview via its Twitter page and it’s filled with juicy tidbits.
+The show shared a new weekly preview via its Twitter page, and it’s filled with juicy tidbits.
 General Hospital spoilers reveal that Sasha and Michael will get away from Port Charles for a romantic rendezvous and they will not be able to get enough of one another.

 It appears that Sasha and Michael are getting somewhat serious, shifting from being just “friends with benefits” to embracing a true romantic relationship.
 Of course, this could all turn upside down when Michael learns that Jonah is alive and Sasha’s big secret about not really being Nina’s daughter emerges.